Australia A national rugby union team: History

 In the 2008 Pacific Nations Cup, Australia A played 5 matches for 4 wins and 1 loss.
 The team finished second in the tournament won by New Zealand Māori.
 At the end of the 2008, however, the Australian Rugby Union decided to scrap the Australia A team, citing financial constraints.
 Australia withdrew from the 2009 tournament.

 Despite withdrawing from the Australia A programme, between 2009 and 2010, Australia fielded several XV sides against Home Nations clubs, and although not officially titled Australia A, the side was often referred to it with these games used for fringe Wallabies players.
 For the 2010 England tour to Australia, the ARU arranged for the Australian Barbarians Rugby Club to play two matches against the visiting England national team.
 This side was nominated as the second national team and was, as such, essentially Australia A by another name for the England matches.
 The Australian Barbarians also played a pre-World Cup friendly against Canada in 2011.

 Australia XV also returned in 2016, when they played against the French Barbarians during the Wallabies Spring tour.
 The side was selected from a handful of fringe players and with the team not being the official Wallabies side, the selectors were able to select players from outside the Australian Rugby Union selection policy and chose players based in Europe.

 In February 2020, Rugby Australia had hinted at a possible return of the Australia A side where they would face Tier 2 opposition to strengthen the sides.
 However, any possible plans where paused due the COVID-19 pandemic, and in May 2022 having not formally participated in any event since 2008, the Australia A team was reignited by Rugby Australia to compete in the Pacific Nations Cup for July 2022 against Fiji, Samoa and Tonga, to take place in Fiji.

-Results
+In 2024, Rugby Australia confirmed that Australia A will return (under the 'Australia XV' name) as they announced games against Bristol and England A. The program also expanded into the women's program, with the governing body announcing the first-ever women's Australia A side as a development team for Super Rugby Women's players transitioning to the Australia women's national rugby union team.
+The side would play their first ever match in 2024 against Samoa, losing 20-17.